jlink/how-to-specify-it/docs/README.md

 }
 ```

-> A metamorphic property, like this one, (almost) always relates two calls to the function under test.
+> A metamorphic property, like this one, (almost) always _relates two calls_ to the function under test.
 Here the function under test is `insert`, and the two calls are `bst.insert(key2, value2)` and `bst.insert(key1, value1).insert(key2, value2)`.
-The latter is constructed by modifying the argument, in this case also using insert, and the property expresses an expected relationship between the values of the two calls.
+The latter is constructed by modifying the argument, in this case also using `insert`, and the property expresses an expected relationship between the values of the two calls.
 Metamorphic testing is a fruitful source of property ideas, since if we are given O(n) operations to test, each of which can also be used as a modifier, then there are potentially O(n<sup>2</sup>) properties that we can define.
 >
 > However, the property above is not true: testing it yields: